David Hobbs helped make these videos

 Odd electrical problems that come out of nowhere can often signify a blown engine fuse - check and change yours here!1998 Volvo V70 AWD 2.4L 5 Cyl.
 Turbo

-See how to seal up minor power steering fluid leaks1998 Volvo V70 AWD 2.4L 5 Cyl.
+Learn how to diagnose and fix minor oil leaks in your car1998 Volvo V70 AWD 2.4L 5 Cyl.
 Turbo